 If interested in learning more please call (602) 839-6500

-Individuals between the ages of 47-68 who do not have a diagnosis of Alzheimer’s disease or memory problems and are in generally good physical and mental health are invited to participate in a screening visit for the study.
+Individuals between the ages of 47-68 who do not have a diagnosis of Alzheimer’s disease or other memory impairment and are in generally good physical and mental health are invited to participate in a screening visit for the study.

-Healthy, qualified volunteers will receive a blood test.
-Some volunteers will be invited to have neurological and neuropsychological testing at Mayo Clinic and brain imaging (PET and MRI) at Banner Alzheimer's Institute every two years.
+Qualified volunteers will receive a blood test.
+Some of those volunteers will be invited to have neurological and memory testing at Mayo Clinic and brain imaging (PET and MRI) at Banner Alzheimer's Institute every two years.